JoshuaShunk/NSDropout/README.md

 ## To-Do ##

-- [ ] Partition training dat so not testing is used during training
+- [ ] Partition training data so not testing is used during training
 - [ ] Test Binary data
 - [ ] Test data in batches
 - [ ] Create confusion matrix